 - 2017-18 Transferring Student Scholarship Application

 Scholarships are available to non-traditional adult students who are starting their college career or are resuming their college education.
+A student is considered "Return-to-Learn" scholarship eligible if he/she is 1) beginning college 2+ years post high school or 2) resuming college after a 2+ year absence.
 To be eligible, complete and submit a scholarship application and the appropriate attachments.

 - UW-Barron County Foundation Return-to-Learn Scholarship Descriptions